airman416/23f-project-boilerplate/README.md

 The secrets package contains a simple read me documenting how someone would need to run the docker configurations using the required txt files based on the project.

+The thunder-tests package contains JSON data from the tests that we ran using thunder client.